University of Lincoln (UoL)

 MCA is the European trans-sectorial network devoted to European digital cultural heritage valorisation, gathering members and experts from over 150 cultural institutions private and public – museums, libraries, archives, research centres – from Europe, from 22 countries in the EU and beyond.
 MCA also manages the Museu-Hub-services for museums going digital and aggregating for Europeana.

-MCA is a member of the stakeholders’ committee for EYCH2018, and proud member of Culture Action Europe and the European Heritage Alliance 3.3.
+MCA was a member of the stakeholders’ committee for the European Year of Cultural Heritage in 2018, and proud member of Culture Action Europe and the European Heritage Alliance 3.3.

 Media Archive for Central England (MACE)